 Physician Assistants (PAs) are an increasingly common and increasingly important component of medical care.
 A PA holds a master's degree from an accredited PA program.
 He or she can work independently to diagnose and treat patients and is permitted to prescribe medication.
 Although many PAs work in primary care, they can also specialize and practice in nearly any field of medicine.
 A PA must work in collaboration with a supervising physician, but the supervisor does not have to be physically present.

 Physician Assistant programs require 2-3 years of post-graduate study.
 There are some residency-like programs to provide additional training after the PA degree is obtained, but most PAs begin practice directly.
-This field is growing rapidly, so job opportunities are good; although the training required is intensive, admission to PA programs is not yet as competitive as for medical schools.
+This field is growing rapidly, so job opportunities are good; although the training required is intensive, admission to PA programs is almost as competitive as for medical schools.

 Physician assistant programs require completion of a B.S. or B.A. degree.
 There is no specific major requirement to enter the program, so long as the prerequisite course requirements are met.
 A BS in Biology or a BS or BA in Biochemistry is recommended unless you have a strong interest in another area.